 The governing body and headteacher in consultation with professional advisors, carries out regular risk assessments, and reviews assessments in place to ensure that the school is a safe environment.
+These are communicated via individual reports, premises minutes, emails and governor hub.

-The headteacher implements the school health, safety and welfare policy on a daily basis, and ensures that all staff are aware of the details of the policy as it applies to them.
+The headteacher and all staff implement the school health, safety and welfare policy on a daily basis.
+Further the Headteacher ensures that all staff are aware of the details of the policy as it applies to them.

-The headteacher produces a termly report to the governing body.
+The headteacher produces a termly report to the governing body which includes an update on site safety, pupil safety and reportable incidents and analysis of trends.